pivotal/docs-tap/supply-chain/reference/api/supplychain.hbs.md

 `componentRef.Name` refers to the name of a Tanzu Supply Chain [Component] resource.
 The [Component] **must** exist in the same namespace as the SupplyChain.
 This will change, see [Known Issue: Workload Creation](../../known-issues.hbs.md#workload-creation).

-The supply chain will return an error if a component expects an [input] that has not been [output] by a previous stage.
+The supply chain returns an error if a component expects an [input] that has not been [output] by a previous stage.

 #### Example